KaneCheshire/Blade/README.md

 There might be times when you want to return different instances of an object depending on the circumstance that it's being used.

-Blade currently only supports providing a qualifier type when registering a type, and you can use that same qualifier type when resolving, either using the `Inject`/`LazyInject` property wrappers, or when using `Resolver` directly.
+Blade currently supports this by you providing a qualifier type when registering a type, and you can use that same qualifier type when resolving, either using the `Inject`/`LazyInject` property wrappers, or when using `Resolver` directly.

-The first step is to declare a new type that conforms to Qualifier.
+The first step is to declare a new type that conforms to `Qualifier`.
 This could be a `struct`, a `class`, or an `enum`.
 I recommend using an `enum`, since we're only use the type, not an instance of the type, and `enum`s don't have initializers:

 ```swift